wsbespalov/surepatchv2/README.md

 ```

 - You can find complete set of examples of surepatch: demo_mac, demo_win, demo_ubuntu...
+- Note, that some operation required root privileges, so use Administrator rights console or 'sudo' mode in your system.
+- You can enable Two-factor authentication in SurePatch profile, but CLI App work without MFA in automatic mode.

 # Operations with Platforms
 ### Create your first Platform